 NBA Betting Odds And Picks Tonight: NBA Best Bets For Wednesday 11/16

-- Indiana Pacers vs Charlotte Hornets: Charlotte ML @ +120 with BetOnline

-- Houston Rockets vs Dallas Mavericks: Houston +8 @ -110 with BetOnline
+- Detroit Pistons vs LA Clippers: Under 216.5 total points @ -110 with BetOnline

 Best Sports Betting Sites